mavisphung/HappyFrog/README.md

 ### How to play
 Press up arrow key to jump
-Presse space key to pause game
+Press space key to pause game

 # Technologies
 - Java 8